 I was a research scientist and eventually co-director of the Biosignal Lab at the University of London’s Institute of Psychiatry for 14 years (working with Hans and Sybil Eysenck), Chief Scientist at two of the UK’s High Security Forensic Psychiatric hospitals, Chief Psychologist at Mariner7 (Carter Holt Harvey plc, NZ), Chief Research Scientist at Hogan Assessment Systems Inc (US), and adjunct Professor of Psychometrics and Performance Assessment within the University of Auckland Business School, NZ.

-In addition to my current position as Chief Research Scientist with Cognadev Ltd., UK and South Africa, I'm Honorary Professor of Psychology at the University of Auckland (NZ) and MD of my own personal consulting company, Advanced Projects R&D Ltd. (NZ).
+My current position is Chief Research Scientist with Cognadev Ltd., UK, Belgium, and South Africa.
+I'm also the MD of my own personal consulting company, Advanced Projects R&D Ltd. (NZ).

 My fields of interest span measurement theory, evidence-base construction and evaluation, computational simulation-based causal modeling of phenomena, and non-quantitative computer-intensive analysis methodologies.
 Most of my work these days is constructing or evaluating data as evidence for phenomena, and the claims made by others regarding the utility or otherwise of their interventions in the workplace.

 Introducing a new data analysis technique that addresses long standing criticisms of the current standard statistics.
 Observation Oriented Modelling (OOM) presents the mathematics and techniques underlying the new method, discussing causality, modelling, and logical hypothesis testing.
 Examples of how to approach and interpret data using OOM are presented throughout the book, including analysis of several classic studies in psychology.